GodOfStrategy/Shaurydino-V1/README.md

 Resistors for pull‑ups/pull‑downs and configuring certain components.

-Design Intent
-The board is structured as a general‑purpose development platform: small enough for prototyping, yet robust enough for integration into finished projects.
-With USB‑C power and data, onboard flash, and full GPIO breakout, it’s versatile for applications ranging from IoT nodes to custom controllers.
-The careful inclusion of ESD protection, decoupling, and regulated rails ensures reliable operation even in noisy environments.

 Here is the 3D model of my PCB.
 <img width="1584" height="892" alt="Screenshot 2025-12-19 182844" src="https://github.com/user-attachments/assets/f871791a-3a05-4a31-9932-0241d4228020" />